piranna/piranna.github.io/_posts/2020-11-01-How-to-paint-over-a-video-with-HTML.md

 out-of-band and included by using a
 [Track element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/track)
-but there's a [spec](https://dev.w3.org/html5/html-sourcing-inband-tracks/) with the intention to provide a common Javascript mapping API between inline cues in multiple container formats (including WebM).
+but there's a [spec](https://dev.w3.org/html5/html-sourcing-inband-tracks/) with the intention to provide a common JavaScript mapping API between inline cues in multiple container formats (including WebM).

 ## Other links